lerebear/sizeup-core/README.md

 ## Usage

-Load a diff from GitHub pull request, then pass it to `SizeUp.evaluate` like so:
+Load a diff from a GitHub pull request, then pass it to `SizeUp.evaluate` like so:

 ```ts
 const diff = (